 Life is filled with unpredictable events; good and bad.
 It seems plausible that we might arrange our future circumstances in such a way that everything is aligned and conducive to change.
 The problem is that tomorrow never feels like tomorrow; it feels like today.
 It doesn’t ever feel like the perfect day to stop disordered eating in its tracks.

-This is because the quiet, almost imperceptible, doubt (that nagging feeling) is caused by repeatedly consuming addictive food.
+This is because the quiet, almost imperceptible, doubt (that nagging feeling) is caused by repeatedly consuming deceptive food.
 It is the mild physical withdrawal that you suffer from every day of your life, except in that fleeting moment when you shove your face with fake food.
 When you realise that this empty feeling is not symptomatic of today being wrong, but is rather a symptom of addiction, and that returning to a regular meal pattern, eating normal semi-nourishing foods, will eliminate this sensation, you can begin to imagine the best day to begin.
-It takes only a short dose of concerted effort to stop binge eating forever (or to stop grazing or eating compulsively or to stop engaging in bulimia or whatever form of disordered eating you have).
-I have said it before, but I will say it again: your dieting ‘failures’ (the unsurprising inability to consume fewer calories than it takes to maintain your health) have hammered a damaging falsity into your brain.
-You believe that you have no willpower in the face of junk food.
-You believe that chocolate or cookies or whatever the hell it is has got the better of you.
+It takes only a short dose of concerted effort to stop binge eating forever (or to stop grazing or eating compulsively or to stop engaging in bulimia or however else you might like to describe it).
+I have said it before, but I will say it again: dieting ‘failures’ (the unsurprising inability to consume fewer calories than it takes to maintain your health) have hammered a damaging falsity into the brain.
+That you have no willpower in the face of deceptive food.
+You believe that chocolate or cookies or whatever misleading item it is has got the better of you.
 No. A false belief has got the better of you, and you can toss it out of the door, when the real truth is exposed.
-You arrived at this false belief, as any normal person would, as a result of being unable to sustain an unsustainable diet.
-Once you acquired this belief, you succumbed, because what you believe comes true.
-You became powerless, because you believed it to be so.

 There is a parable I once read in Think and Grow Rich, by Napolean Hill (available from Amazon) about baby elephants who are chained to a stake when young.
 As baby elephants, they tug and pull at the chain, but are unable to break free.
 They acquire the belief that escaping is impossible and give up tugging on the chain.
 Even as huge, fully grown elephants, who have the strength to escape easily, they don’t even try.